 Google Chrome is the most popular web browser, so this is duplicating the functionality found in Chrome.
 Thus, most multilingual users are going to have translation in Chrome already set up.
 A visitor wanting English to Portuguese, for example, is going to have Chrome set up to translate the English pages to Portuguese.

 However, the problem with Google Translate is that you don’t have any control over the translation.
-In addition to this, you can’t go back and manually refine translations.
+In addition to this, you can’t go back and manually refine translations for many specific languages.

 #1: Human translation